President’s Piece

 Eleven members travelled west and camped at the Plantation Camping Ground, where they were hosted by Ryan Duffy and Dave Handscombe from Parks Victoria.
 By and large the weather was very kind to us.
 On Sunday we were joined by Margo Sietsma and some of her family for some

-Seven survey areas were identified by Parks Victoria – the Dadswell’s Bridge, Golton, Silverband Falls and Heatherlie areas within the Grampians National Park (NP), Deep Lead and Lonsdale Nature Conservation Reserves (NCR) as well as the Ledcourt State Forest (SF).
-Within the survey areas 16 transects were identified.
-The surveys at Dadswell’s Bridge and Golton were not completed due to lack of time.
-There is scope to incorporate these sites in future visits to the park.
+Seven survey areas were identified by Parks Victoria – the Dadswell’s Bridge, Golton, Silverband Falls and Heatherlie areas within the Grampians National Park (NP), Deep Lead and Lonsdale Nature Conservation Reserves (NCR) as well as the Ledcourt State Forest (SF). … Read the rest

 Biodiversity Seminar